sebastianconcept/tpe/README.md

 2. Valid fields are `type, client, tx, amount` in that order as per specs.
 3. Not considering previous historical state.
 When instantiating an account for a client, I assumed all quantities were at 0 and the account not locked.
 To improve this, it would be necessary to access the database where this history is stored and reimplement the function `get_account_for(client_id: OID)`.
 4. Withdrawals cannot be processed on locked accounts.
-5. Disputes will not happen in locked accounts and accounts with insufficient available value will fail to process them raising `TransactionProcessingError::InsufficientFunds`.
+5. No operation or transaction will be processed in locked accounts.
+6. Accounts with insufficient available funds will fail to process raising a `TransactionProcessingError::InsufficientFunds`.

 ## Questions

 1. What happens if the processing engine receives input to dispute a value greater than what's available? or total?
 2. What happens when a `Transaction` is disputed 2 times? or more than twice.
+- R: Depends, if the dispute is pending, then the second dispute gets ignored.
+If there are disputes and resolutions in sequence these will be processed normally.
+If a pending dispute gets a chargeback, the account will stay locked and the engine will ignore input that aims at it.
-3. What happens when a `Transaction` is resolved 2 times? or more than twice.
+3. What happens when a `Transaction` dispute is resolved 2 times? or more than twice.
+- R: In dispute/resolve sequence, disputes on transactions can be resolved any amount of times.
-4. What happens when a `Transaction` has 2 chargebacks? or more than two.
+4. What happens when a disputed `Transaction` has 2 chargebacks? or more than two.
+- R: It can't.
+The first chageback will lock the account and all input aiming at it will be ignored.
 5. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and same `Amount`)?
+- R: Deposits and withdrawals are using `transactions.entry(tx.tx_id).or_insert_with(` so they will ignore any `tx_id` that already got processed.
 6. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and _different_ `Amount`)?
+- R: Same answer than 5.
 7. What happens when the `TransactionID` in a dispute corresponds to a `ClientID` that is not the same?
-The spec states that the tx in a dispute could not exist and be safely ignored but it doesn't clarify anything about being about a different `ClientID`.
+- R: The spec states that the tx in a dispute could not exist and be safely ignored but it doesn't clarify anything about being about a different `ClientID`.
+In this `PaymentEngine` that is considered invalid input and these cases will be treated as input inconsistencies hence, these transactions will be ignored.

 ## Further contributions and recommendations

 To make this processing engine more scalable, streaming the input via a networked service would be advisable.
 There are many options and protocols for that.
 If based on HTTP, [Axum](https://github.com/tokio-rs/axum) and [hyper](https://github.com/hyperium/hyper) are both based on the [Tokio](https://github.com/tokio-rs/tokio) runtime which is a great technical foundation for safe and efficient asynchronous and multithread code.
+Interestingly, Tokio can be tunned with different strategies on how it gets load and work distributed among cores.
+Measurments in the lab under different load scenarios and strategies would trigger many very interesting discussions among the system engineers scaling this.

-That brings the efficiency and ability to take advantage of using multi-core CPUs and some added complexity to make that safe.
+While that brings the efficiency and ability to take advantage of using multi-core CPUs it also carries some added complexity to make that safe.

 For example, the structures holding the accounts and transactions, that in this program are `HashMap`s, would need be used behind a protection wall like `Mutex` or `RwLock` to be safe.